ibm-cloud-docs/openshift/openshift_routes.md

       oc edit dc router-private -n <project>
       ```
       {: pre}
   2. In the `spec.containers.env` section, change the values of `ROUTER_SERVICE_HTTPS_PORT` and `ROUTER_SERVICE_HTTP_PORT` to other ports, such as to `8443` and `8080`.
-Note that because the private router uses host networking to listen on the ports that you choose, all incoming traffic to these ports must go through the private router.
-Ensure that no other services in your cluster listen on these ports.
+Note that the private router uses host networking to listen on the ports that you choose, so ensure that no other services that use host networking listen on these ports.
   3. In the `spec.containers.env.ports` section, change the default `80` and `443` ports to the same ports that you specified in the previous step.
   4. Save and close the file.